 Responsible for developing, monitoring, coordinating and implementing the district-wide shuttle schedule between campuses for optimum service and efficiency.
-Shares “lead? responsibilities with the Operations Assistant over the Transit Service Operators and Van Drivers.
-Obtains bids from vendors for printing of parking permits.
+The position has lead responsibilities over the Transit Service Operators and Van Drivers.
 Distributes and tracks permits sold to staff, faculty and students.
 Other responsibilities include developing and presenting alternative transportation education programs to students, faculty and staff.

 TYPICAL DUTIES AND RESPONSIBILITIES

 - Leads, directs, guides and monitors the work of Transit Service Operators, Van Drivers and casual relief drivers.
-Responds to request for assistance by troubleshooting and providing solutions to driver related problems.
+Responds to requests for assistance by troubleshooting and providing solutions to driver-related problems.
 Assesses training needs and facilitates on-going training to ensure maximum effectiveness.
 Orients staff to department policies and procedures.
 Provides input on staff evaluations.

 - Resolves operational problems related to shuttles and sale of parking permits.
-Gathers information, defines solutions, meets with staff and other involved parties.
-Makes decisions on information received.
+Investigates situations and complaints, and recommends solutions.

 - Provides assistance in the planning, research and development, and implementation of department policies and procedures.

-- Works with representatives from the community and governmental agencies and staff to develop, recommend, advocate and promote alternative means of transportation for students, faculty and staff including but not limited to: public transportation, college shuttle systems, carpooling and rideshare matching, biking and walking, and off-site parking.
+- Works with the department’s TDM specialist and representatives from the community and governmental agencies and staff to develop, recommend, advocate and promote alternative means of transportation for students, faculty and staff including but not limited to: public transportation, college shuttle systems, carpooling and rideshare matching, biking and walking, and off-site parking.
 May conduct college-wide transportation fairs and/or other special events pertaining to department operations.

-- Coordinates special projects to accomplish department objectives and/or related to the interests and responsibilities of the department manager.
+- Coordinates special projects to accomplish department objectives and other tasks requested by the department manager.

 - Collects, analyzes and reports statistical data regarding the operation of the department; makes planning recommendations based upon statistical reporting.

-- May be required to drive bus shuttles on a backup basis, which may result in working occasional overtime and filling in on a last minute basis.
+- May be required to drive bus shuttles on a backup basis, which may result in working occasional overtime and filling in on a last minute notice.

-- Provides backup for the Operations Assistant/Parking Transportation Services in their absence.
+- Provides backup for the Operations Assistant/Parking Transportation Services.

 WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS: